JavierMP-97/bt-rl-ad-robot/line_follower_DQN/README.md

 ## Conclusion

 This stage wrapped up successfully, laying the groundwork for the entire project.
-It validated the hardware and communication setup, ensured the training implementation worked, and—most importantly—proved that the robot could learn to follow a line instead of wandering off like a confused Roomba.
+It validated the hardware and communication setup, ensured the training implementation worked, and proved that the robot could learn to follow a line instead of wandering off like a confused Roomba.

 One crucial lesson learned: track every experiment meticulously.
 While trial and error is great for reinforcement learning, it turns out humans don't have experience replay built-in.
 Remembering every configuration and hyperparameter tweak is impossible, so proper logging became a must.
 Otherwise, every experiment starts feeling like Déjà Vu.